isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 ``communication-recovery`` state may send this command to cause the server to synchronize its lease database.
 The database synchronization is required when the partner failed to send all lease database updates after re-establishing connection after a temporary connection failure.
+It is also required when the ``delayed-updates-limit`` is exceeded when the server is in the ``communication-recovery`` state.

-A server administrator may also send the command to reset a misbehaving state machine.
+A server administrator may send the command to reset a misbehaving state machine.

 This command includes no arguments, e.g.: